igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 packets past the first packet with a reverse Q bit value.
 The value of X, a "Marking Block Threshold", should be less than `N/2`.

+The choice of X represents a trade-off between resiliency to reordering and resiliency to loss.
+A very large Marking Block Threshold will be able to reconstruct Q Blocks despite a significant amount of reordring, but it may erroneously coalesce packets from multiple Q Blocks into fewer Q Blocks, if loss exceeds 50% for some Q Blocks.

 ## L Bit -- Loss Event Bit {#lossbit}

 The Loss Event bit uses an Unreported Loss counter maintained by the protocol that implements the marking mechanism.
 To use the Loss Event bit, the protocol must allow the sender to identify lost packets.
-This is true of protocols such as QUIC, partially true for TCP and SCTP (ACK losses not detected) and is not true of protocols such as UDP and IP/IPv6.
+This is true of protocols such as QUIC, partially true for TCP and SCTP (losses of pure ACKs are not detected) and is not true of protocols such as UDP and IP/IPv6.

 The Unreported Loss counter is initialized to 0, and L bit of every outgoing packet indicates whether the Unreported Loss counter is positive (L=1 if the